kokkos/kokkos-core-wiki/docs/source/API/core/parallel-dispatch/parallel_scan.rst

   - ``IntegerType``: defines a 1D iteration range, starting from 0 and going to a count.
   - `RangePolicy <../policies/RangePolicy.html>`_: defines a 1D iteration range.
   - `TeamThreadRange <../policies/TeamThreadRange.html>`_: defined a 1D iteration range to be executed through thread parallelization dividing the range over the threads of the team.
+Only valid inside a parallel region executed through a ``TeamPolicy`` or a ``TaskTeam``.
   - `ThreadVectorRange <../policies/ThreadVectorRange.html>`_: defines a 1D iteration range to be executed through vector parallelization dividing the threads within a team.
 Only valid inside a parallel region executed through a ``TeamPolicy`` or a ``TaskTeam``.
 * FunctorType: A valid functor with (at minimum) an ``operator()`` with a matching signature for the ``ExecPolicy`` combined with the reduced type.
 * ReturnType: a POD type with ``operator +=`` and ``operator =``, or a ``Kokkos::View``.